karemsaeed21/Friends_Recommendation_System/README.md

 Key features include:
 Machine Learning Module: Utilizes the K-Nearest Neighbors (KNN) algorithm to provide accurate and personalized friend recommendations.

-Search Functionality: Implements the Breadth-First Search (BFS) algorithm to efficiently explore social connections and identify potential matches.
+Search Functionality: Implements the Breadth-First Search (BFS) algorithm to explore social connections and identify potential matches efficiently.

 Interactive GUI: Simplifies interaction with the system, making it accessible to users of all technical levels.